e-conomic/vml-docs/docs/autosuggest.md

 ## Authentication

 All Autosuggest endpoints require authentication in the form of a bearer header on each request.
+Each environment has a unique set of credentials, so if you want access to both production and staging, you will have to have two sets of credentials.

 ### Authenticating Requests